Chill Factor (film): Production

-Ulrich and Gooding were both cast in September 1998 and principal photography began on 05 October.
+Ulrich and Gooding were both cast in September 1998 and principal photography began on 5 October.
 Although the film is set in Montana, most of it was shot in Liberty, South Carolina (for the diner sequences) and parts of Northeastern Utah, in particular the Flaming Gorge Dam.
 Production was completed on December 22, 1998.

 Release

 Chill Factor was released on September 1, 1999, in 2,558 theatres, and it made $5,810,531 in its opening weekend.
-The film was a critical and commercial failure at the box office, grossing a total of $11,788,676, well below its estimated $34–70 million budget.

 Reception

 Box office

 Chill Factor had a gross box office of $11.2 million on a budget of $34–70 million.

 Critical reception

 The film generally received negative reviews.
 On Rotten Tomatoes, it has an approval rating of 10% based on 79 reviews, with an average rating of 3.6/10.
 The site's consensus states: "Claiming it fails on every level, critics had almost nothing good to say about this movie."
 Metacritic reports a score of 33 out of 100 based on 25 reviews, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert described the film as "cliché" in every sense of the word.
 Total Film, however, reviewed the film favourably, awarding it 3 stars out of 5.